November 19, 2015

 In most professions, specialization provides individuals with opportunities for career advancement, and the same rings true for advancing one's knowledge in a particular field.
-In sports management, this is particularly relevant.
-A master's degree in sports management deepens knowledge and fine-tunes skills necessary to lead in this field and prepares graduates to pursue higher-level positions; in return, these upper-level positions can also spell increases in salary earnings.
+In sport management, this is particularly relevant.
+A master's degree in sport management deepens knowledge and fine-tunes skills necessary to lead in this field and prepares graduates to pursue higher-level positions; in return, these upper-level positions can also spell increases in salary earnings.
 According to a SportsBusiness Journal survey, managers in this field earn a median salary of $65,000 per year while directors and senior executives earn median salaries of $105,000 and $340,000, respectively.

 With all the noted advantages of pursuing a sport management degree, you're probably more than ready to turn your love of sports into a fulfilling and exciting career.

-For Joshua Burgess, the opportunity to complete his master's degree was made possible through SNHU’s online program: “I have always had the dream of completing my master's degree.
-I found SNHU’s sport management program after my brother started his undergraduate degree at the university.
-The online program allows me to continue working full-time and to coach high school soccer every spring-one of my passions.
+For Joshua Burgess, the opportunity to complete his master's degree was made possible through an online program.
+"I have always had the dream of completing my master's degree," Burgess said.
+"The online program allows me to continue working full-time and to coach high school soccer every spring-one of my passions.
 The program has given me great tools to use in the future and everyone I've come in contact with throughout the process has been amazing!"

 Additionally, through the application of course concepts and principles, Whalen has been able to expand his role at work.
 "Getting my master's degree has allowed me to take over some programs and bring in some fresh ideas based on what I've learned."
 With such a busy life, Whalen has no plans of slowing down, even toying with the idea of pursuing a teaching role in the future.
 His message to anyone who thinks that adding school to their growing list of responsibilities is impossible?
 "If I can do it, they can do it."

 The sport management industry is thriving, and projections show that global sports revenues are on a rapid growth trajectory.
 With a slew of available positions for motivated individuals armed with the necessary business, critical-thinking and managerial skills, there are ample opportunities for personal and professional growth.
 In this competitive field, setting yourself apart with a degree in sport management is key to getting in the race.
-With an online degree in sport management from SNHU, you can play a significant role in this thriving industry.